-As remote work environments and digital engagement enable the average consumer to travel wherever and whenever they want, geomarketing is a trend that’s become increasingly important for businesses of all sizes.
-In fact, geomarketing is a nearly $11 billion market, and that number is expected to triple in the next five years as this location-based technology evolves.
+In fact, geomarketing is a nearly $11 billion market, and that number is expected to triple in the next five years as location-based targeting evolves.
+Clearly, businesses see the value in targeting audiences based on their location!

 What Is Geomarketing?